Alternative Dispute Resolution (ADR) refers to the various ways that a dispute may be resolved without going to court.

-Mediation can be expensive and may not be cost-effective in lower-value disputes, particularly given that there is no guarantee that settlement will be reached.
+Mediation can be expensive and may not be cost-effective in lower-value disputes, particularly given that there is no guarantee that a settlement will be reached.

 An independent arbitrator is then selected, and the parties prepare for a hearing at which each party puts their case forward.
 The independent arbitrator makes an award to finalise the dispute.

 Parties can choose a tribunal with relevant expertise to the dispute at hand.
 As with negotiation and mediation, the process is confidential, but unlike negotiation or mediation, arbitration is a binding process, meaning the outcome is final and can be enforced.

 The options available to challenge or appeal an arbitration award are very limited, which can be a positive factor if the award is made in your favour but a negative one should you consider the arbitrator has determined the dispute incorrectly.